GA-Dallas/The_FERN_Stack/README.md

 export default App
 ```

-If we haven't done so already, it would be a good idea to run our react frontend using it's included dev server.
+If we haven't done so already, it would be a good idea to run our react front-end using it's included dev server.
 We can do that with the following command from the root directory of our project:

 `npm start`